Bal Revival... where it all started!

-Learn how to dance the Balboa at our regular weekly club night held every Tuesday evening in The Pilot, Chiswick.
+Learn how to dance the Balboa at our regular weekly club night held every Tuesday evening in Chiswick, West London.
 You don't need to bring a partner as people are rotated frequently during the classes.
 Comfortable, non-sticky soled shoes are recommended (ideally leather soled).
 The classes are follwed by a freestyle social dance until late.

 Balboa is an original swing dance that emerged during the late 1920's and early 1930's.
 It was created on the west coast (LA Region), while Lindy Hop was emerging on the east coast (New York).
 Both dances evolved to similar styles of music so it's easy to mix Balboa with Lindy on the social dance floor.
-Come to these regular weekly classes and join the resurgence in popularity in this great swing dance form.
+Come to these regular weekly classes and join the resurgence in popularity in this great swing dance form where it all started - at the longest-running Balboa night in the UK!

 |7.30 - 8.20pm